-I keep "going to ground," and I mean that literally: going out to the woods to find solace and strength, to find calm and clarity.
-In such times, I believe, we need art more than ever.
+In response, I find myself "going to ground," and I mean that literally: going out to the hills to find solace and strength, to find calm and clarity.
+At such times, I believe, we need art more than ever.
 So I turn to nature, and I turn to stories, for guidance.
 For insight.
 For healing.

 "Fiction and poetry are doses, medicines," Jeanette Winterson concurs.
 "What they heal is the rupture reality makes on the imagination."